Co-authored by Eugene Yarmosh, Intel Systems Architect and TCF Technical Lead, and the Chainlink team.

 Off-chain execution by itself has limited value for decentralized computation because it doesn’t support computational trust – a key differentiator of any blockchain.
 Computational trust assumes the use of computer processing to establish validity of transactions rather than the use of an institution or intermediary.

 TCF addresses this gap by using a Trusted Execution Environment (TEE), e.g. Intel SGX, for off-chain execution.
-TEEs have several attributes that make them ideal companions to blockchains:
+Town Crier also leverages TEEs, creating several attributes that make them ideal companions to blockchains:

 By using a TEE, TCF extends the benefits of blockchain computational trust to off-chain assets such as data, sensors, and compute capacity.
 If the use cases defined in the beginning of this section are executed within TCF environment, they become a natural extension of decentralized compute.

 TCF is a framework that delivers baseline off-chain trusted compute capabilities that can be utilized for building various decentralized applications.
-A combination of TCF and Chainlink provides a powerful foundation for building solutions that require trusted and verifiable external data sources (aka attested oracles).
+A combination of TCF and Chainlink using Town Crier's approach to TEEs, provides a powerful foundation for building solutions that require trusted and verifiable external data sources (aka attested oracles).

 A Technical Overview of the Trusted Computation Framework